forest-host/questions/README.md

 Questions (and possible answers) for symptotrack.org.

 ## Defaults
-You can add defaults based on question type and/or question variant in the `defaults` directory, look in the defaults config file for a list of current defaults.
+You can add defaults for questions & groups in the `defaults` directory.
+Defaults for questions can be based on question type and/or question variant.

+Look in the defaults config file for a list of current/supported defaults.

 ## Basic question config

-### required
+#### required
 You can add `required: true` to a question to make it required

-### other
+#### other
 You can add `other: true` to a question to enable submission of string input instead of the questions type based data

-### Conditions
+#### Conditions
 You can add conditions to questions to make them only appear when a specific answer was given to another question.

 For instance, to make a question depend on the answer `true` to question `do_you_like_coffee` you could do this: